CMS comparison 2025: The most popular content management systems

 - Database: MySQL 8.0 or higher

-- Other recommendations: To benefit from a full range of functions, the following PHP extensions are necessary: DOM, PCRE, Intl, PDO, ZLIB, JSON, Curl, Mbstring, GD
+- Other recommendations: To benefit from the full range of functions, the following PHP extensions are necessary: DOM, PCRE, Intl, PDO, ZLIB, JSON, Curl, Mbstring, GD

 The software is known for its high-security standards.
 The LTS version of the CMS comes with a four-year guarantee.
-During this period, the LTS version receives error corrections and security updates, but no new features.
+During this period, the LTS version receives bug fixes and security updates, but no new features.
 The LTS version is stable and recommended for active websites.

-In addition, there is a developing version, provided with bug fixes and security updates for half a year and contains new features that are not included in the LTS version and will only be included in the next LTS version.
+In addition, there is a development version that includes bug fixes and security updates for half a year and contains new features that are not included in the LTS version.
+These features will then be incorporated in the next LTS version.
 This version is recommended for everyone who wants to test new features.

-An online demo, as well as extensive documentation material, enable a quick introduction to website creation.
-Server compatibility can be ensured by Contao Check.
+An online demo, as well as extensive documentation material, enables a quick introduction to creating websites.
+Server compatibility can be ensured using the Contao Check.

 The flexible CMS is suitable for websites of all sizes.
 The software provides users with a powerful system architecture, which can be adapted to the various requirements of the professional website operation using extensions.
-Intranet solutions, e-commerce platforms, corporate portals, or microsites, for example, can all be put into action and no wish is left unanswered – even when it comes to search engine optimization and web analysis.
+Intranet solutions, e-commerce platforms, corporate portals or microsites, for example, can all be put into action, leaving no wish unanswered – even when it comes to search engine optimization and web analysis.

-Only multi-level workflows can’t be implemented with Contao in the standard configuration.
+Multi-level workflows, however, can’t be implemented with Contao in the standard configuration.
+But there are extensions that can map a workflow in Contao 4.

 Pros | Cons |